S-A-Pran/heal-lab/README.md

 - User can sign up and sign in to get connected with us also view service details.
 - User can view health blogs
 - User can get clear idea about lab conductors.
-- User can get faq.
+- User can get answers of faq.